-Finding research opportunities might seem overwhelming at first, but don't give up!
-A little effort can go a long way.
-You could land a research opportunity that not only complements your academic work at the University of Minnesota, but also helps you explore a career in research.
+You can get involved with research as an undergraduate student!
+Many opportunities exist, from volunteering with faculty to conducting your own study.
+You could find a research opportunity that not only complements your academic work at the University of Minnesota, but also helps you explore a career in research.
 Your CSE Academic Advising team has some helpful suggestions to get you started:

 Reflect on your experiences and academic interests.

 What topics do you enjoy?
 What innovations fascinate you?
+What have you learned about in your courses that makes you feel inspired or want to learn more?
 Make some notes and narrow down your interests.

 Figure out what type of research experience you want.

-Are you hoping for funding for your project?
+Are you hoping for funding for your research experience?
 UROP offers funding to University of Minnesota undergraduate students to work on a research project with a faculty mentor.
 Applications are accepted twice a year.

 Seek out faculty members for help.